amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ![Stage 2: Divide & Conquer - Split code into components](images/roadmap-stage2.png)

 **Software design is all about components and their relationships**.
 The better you divide your software into loosely-coupled and highly-cohesive parts, the more comprehensible, more responsive to change, and more agile your software design becomes.
-The act of partitioning your software in this manner is described by Fairbanks as authoring "a story at many levels", which results in a software design that will "tell a story to whoever looks at it, and it will be easy to understand":
+The act of partitioning your software in this manner is described by George Fairbanks as authoring "a story at many levels", which results in a software design that will "tell a story to whoever looks at it, and it will be easy to understand":

 > *"To be comprehensible, your software should be structured so that it reveals a story at many levels.
 Each level of nesting tells a story about how those parts interact.
 A developer who was unfamiliar with the system could be dropped in at any level and still make sense of it, rather than being swamped."*
 >